jeanamarante/catena/README.md

 #### deploy

-Run task with deploy argument `grunt catena:deploy` to minify dest file.
+Run task with deploy argument `grunt catena:deploy` to optimize and minify dest file.
+If you need to debug the deployed version of the app, you can also add without_minify argument `grunt catena:deploy:without_minify`.

 #### src

-Path to directory where all of the Javascript files will be recursively searched and concatenated into a single file.
+Path to directory where all of the JavaScript files will be recursively searched and concatenated into a single file.

 #### dest

-Path to concatenated Javascript file.
+Path to concatenated JavaScript file.

 #### watch